Danselem/weather_health/README.md

 ## 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT [License](/LICENSE).

 ---

 ## 🙋🏽‍♀️ Contact

-Created by [Your Name](mailto:your.email@example.com).
+Created by [Daniel Egbo](mailto:danoegbo@example.com).
 Feel free to reach out with questions, issues, or suggestions.